plone/volto/docs/source/addons/best-practices.md

 ### Provide additional configuration

-An add-on can ship with multiple Volto configuration loaders.
+An add-on can ship with multiple {term}`Volto configuration loader`s.
 This makes it possible to provide configuration methods for demo purposes, for example, or to ship with a default "shallow" integration, then provide another separate configuration loader for a deeper integration.